 If you’re looking to buy a short sale home yourself, there are many unique considerations that make this type of real estate transaction more complicated than a typical home purchase.
 Be prepared to do your research and seek the guidance of a real estate agent experienced in short sales.

 How the short sale process works

 Collaborate with your real estate agent to set a sale price for your home.
 Have your agent list your home on the Multiple Listing Service (MLS) and market it online the same way they would a traditional home sale.
-MLS rules may require your agent to disclose that the listing is a short sale in order to market it on the MLS.
+MLS rules may require your agent to disclose that the listing is a short sale in order to market it.

 Once you have buyers who are interested in your home, share the purchase offers with your lender for their review.

-5. Agreeing to accept a buyer’s offer and close the deal.
+STEP 5.
+Accepting an offer and closing the deal.

 Short sale vs. foreclosure

 A short sale is a foreclosure prevention option that can be a good choice for homeowners who have fallen behind on mortgage payments or are underwater on their mortgage (in other words, who owe more than the home is currently worth).
 With a short sale, you and your lender collaborate to get the home sold and as much of the debt paid off as possible — without the expense and complications of foreclosure.